opf/openproject/docs/development/kerberos/README.md

   AuthType GSSAPI
   # The Basic Auth dialog name shown to the user
   # change this freely
-  AuthName "TEST.LOCAL realm login"
+  AuthName "TEST.INTERNAL realm login"

   # The realm used for Kerberos, you will want to
   # change this to your actual domain
   GssapiCredStore keytab:/etc/apache2/openproject.keytab
   # You can also try to set the explicit name instead of the keytab,
   # this will lookup the keytab from its default location /etc/kr5b.keytab
-  #GssapiCredStore HTTP/openproject.local@TEST.LOCAL
+  #GssapiCredStore HTTP/openproject.internal@TEST.INTERNAL
   # Disable SSL
   GssapiSSLonly           Off
   # Enable sending username without REALM